Veritius/bevy_stardust/docs/usage.md

 ```

 ## Writing systems
-Systems that use networking functionality must be in the following two schedules: `ReadOctetStrings` and `WriteOctetStrings`.
+Systems that use networking functionality must be in the following two schedules: `ReadOctetStrings` for systems that read octet strings and `Update` for systems that write them.

 TODO